-66As a member of the UN Global Compact, Human Rights are an important topic for Swissport.
+As a member of the UN Global Compact, Human Rights are an important topic for Swissport.
 We constantly strive to ensure that all Swissport operations and significant suppliers are in compliance with the Human Rights.
-It is an organizationwide goal with top management focus that Swissport is seen as a company with the highest ethical standards.
+It is an organization-wide goal with top management focus that Swissport is seen as a company with high ethical standards.
 This is reflected in our Code of Conduct and our Core Values.

-9 Dr. Johannes Spindler - EVP General Counsel & General Secretary
+Dr. Jonannes Spinaler - Evr General Counsel & General Secretary